Ashutosh-Badave/4.EKF_estimator_for_Drone/README.md

 ## Contributors ##

-Thanks to Fotokite for the initial development of the project code and simulator.
+Thanks to Udacity and Fotokite for the initial development of the project code and simulator.